OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * thermodynamic conditions (e.g. temperature or pressure)

-For some protocols, such as :class:`.SepTopProtocol` and :class:`.AbsoluteBindingProtocol`, a single :class:`.ChemicalSystem` defines both legs of the thermodynamic cycle (complex and solvent) directly.
+For some protocols, such as :class:`.SepTopProtocol` and :class:`.AbsoluteBindingProtocol`, a single :class:`.ChemicalSystem` is used to represent both legs of the thermodynamic cycle (complex and solvent).
 This is in contrast to the :class:`.RelativeHybridTopologyProtocol`, where each leg is defined by separate :class:`.ChemicalSystem`\s.